 SMART was exactly what I needed.
 I think these SMART principles sum it up, for me:

 I wish everyone reading this the joy of recovery.
 It may not seem joyful at all when starting out, but I think you’ll agree one day – it is!
 You can recover your health, relationships, career, and more.

-About the author: Gentoo ‘got SMART’ in 2010 and serves as an Online Meeting Facilitator and a FUNdraising Volunteer.
+About the author: Gentoo ‘got SMART’ in 2010 and is a former Online Facilitator and Online Chat Volunteer.
+She currently serves as a FUNdraising Volunteer.
 Her other passion is penguins and she is known as Gentoo (a species of penguin) in the online SMART community.
 She is often heard to quote Joe Moore: “It’s practically impossible to look at a penguin and feel angry.”